Skip to main content

 We took care to attach appropriate images that are as close to representative of each species as our resources and the availability of images allowed.
 However, we could not ensure perfect accuracy in every case.
 Some images show species that share the same genus but not at the species or subspecies level.

-Photo of Australian Grayling
+Photo of Australasian Bittern

-Status: Vulnerable
+Status: Endangered

 The Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) lists threatened species under six categories: